Tianrun-Y/habit_tracker/README.md

 ```

 After performing actions such as adding a habit and marking a habit, the user can save the changes by choosing option 6.
 The data will be saved locally, and will be loaded when the programme is next run.

+## Limitations

+1. The programme in its current version does not support removing a tracked habit.
+If the user is comfortable with editing `.json` files, the user can remove a habit by deleting the corresponding `json` object from the data file.

+2. Due to the nature of a command-line interface programme, the user experience is the best when the number of habits being tracked does not exceed a couple of dozens, but that should not be a problem as one should not have to track that many habits every day!
+However, the current way of displaying dates of completetion is not ideal for users to track over a long period of time, say, more than a few months.
+In the future, perhaps we can add a feature that allows users to export their data into a calender view, for better user experience.